yanyiyang2000/stm32-sched/README.md

 - `openocd`

-# Porting to other Cortex Devices
+# Porting to other Armv7-M Devices
 Based on the properties of the target device, replace the following files:
 | File                   | Depends on             | Source |
 | ---------------------- | ---------------------- | ------ |